 Since its inception, Westgate has assumed charge of accredited English courses at nearly twenty campuses.
 We also offer practical English programs to students at elementary schools and junior high schools affiliated with our client universities.
 In every way imaginable, we are doing our best to rebuild English education in Japan from the ground up.

-As of May 2019, we have brought our extracurricular program to 91 university campuses, our accredited program to 44 university campuses, and our Young Learners and Assistant Language Teacher Programs to 9 different schools.
+As of May 2023, we have brought our extracurricular program to 95 university campuses, our accredited program to 54 university campuses or departments, and our Young Learners and Secondary School English Programs to 9 different schools.